ubient/laravel-vapor-action/README.md

 [![Latest Version](https://img.shields.io/github/release/ubient/laravel-vapor-action.svg?style=flat-square)](https://github.com/ubient/laravel-vapor-action/releases)

-This Github Action provides a way to directly use Laravel Vapor from within your CI pipeline.
+This Github Action provides a way to directly use Laravel Vapor from within your CI pipeline.\
 Need anything beyond the default extensions necessary for Laravel, or **want to optimize for build speed**?
-[We've got you covered](#advanced-usage)
+[We've got you covered](#advanced-usage).

 ## Requirements